Habla Español

 Our Texas oilfield injury lawyers have extensive experience handling oil field injury cases resulting from gas ignition during tank venting or chemical transfers, as well as frac site, mud pump, and pipeline explosion claims in Texas.
 These oil and gas accidents are dangerous hazards faced by oilfield workers, and often happen when operators violate oil industry safety rules, cutting corners, and putting profits over protecting workers’ safety.
 Our oil field injury lawyers provide skilled Texas oil field fire claims assistance for workers injured on oilfield sites.

 Frac site accidents often result from valve malfunctions, line ruptures, or sparks near flammable materials, triggering explosions.
 Fracturing also exposes oilfield workers to toxic chemicals through leaks, spills, or improper use of materials.
-Hazards increase when machinery is improperly maintained or contractors bypass oil and gas industry standards.
-Our Texas oilfield accident lawyer team can gather evidence to prove liability, document chemical exposure and faulty equipment, and hold operators and contractors accountable for financial losses.
+Hazards increase when machinery is improperly maintained or when contractors bypass oil and gas industry standards.
+Our Texas oilfield accident lawyer team can gather evidence to prove liability, document chemical exposure and faulty equipment, and hold operators and contractors accountable for financial losses in the aftermath of Texas hydraulic fracturing accidents.

 Drilling site and rig operation accidents often include oilfield workers struck by falling materials, tools, or debris, tripping pipe accidents, casing and cementing pressure events, coiled tubing rig accidents, wireline pressure releases, snubbing and swabbing accidents, or structural collapse.
 These oil field accident cases are often linked to poor management, lack of training, or oil companies putting profits over protecting workers.
 Our Texas oilfield accident lawyer team conducts investigations, reviews reports, and fights to recover the fair compensation that injured workers deserve for crush injuries, being struck, or pinch point injuries.